Asahi to Buy Fuller’s Beer and Cider Business

 Tokyo-based Asahi Group Holdings today announced a $327 million deal to acquire the beer and cider business of London-based Fuller Smith & Turner.

-Financial details were not disclosed, and the the transaction is expected to close in the first half of 2019.
+The transaction is expected to close in the first half of 2019.

 According to the BBC, Fuller’s will now focus on its pub and hotel business, which accounts for about 87 of the company’s profits.
 In a press release announcing the deal, Asahi said it would supply beer to Fuller’s more than 380 pubs and hotels in London and south of England.